JacksonStrauss/Beach-Bots-2021--2022-Code-Documentation/Vision Pipeline/README.md

   <img src="./Media/FilteredImage.png" alt="Filtered Image Output" width="200">
 </p>

 Next, I had to split the video data into two separate views, one for the left side and one for the right side.
-Getting the amount of "lime" pixels in each view was really simple because I only had to check pixels that were non-black (white) in the new view.
+In order to count the number of "lime" pixels in each view, I only had to check the pixels that were white in the new view.

 ```java
 // The submat method divides the frame into a smaller section using the paramters (rowStart, rowEnd, colStart, colEnd)